Diagnostic Triage

 Symptom Profile

 Persistent jaw pain, clicking, or locking.
 Pain that worsens with chewing or yawning.
-History of multiple providers, splints, or treatments without a confirmed diagnosis.
+History of multiple providers, splints, or treatments without a root cause diagnosis.

 Musculoskeletal, intra-articular, or mixed — involving the temporomandibular joint, masticatory muscles, or both